-The team supports each portfolio company in enhancing its ESG maturity, in line with the sustainability pathway described on pages 56 and 57.
+The team supports each portfolio company in enhancing its ESG maturity, in line with the sustainability pathway described in the Annual report and accounts.
 The team also leads ESG reporting for the Company and delivers the annual ESG review of the portfolio.